BillJr99/Ursinus-CS173/_pages/Labs/HashMaps/lab-tellastory.md

         HashMap<String, String> places = new HashMap<String, String>();
         HashMap<String, String[]> moves = new HashMap<String, String[]>();

-        // Create the list of rooms and narrations! places.put("start", "You are in a large room.");
+        // TODO: Create the list of rooms and narrations!
+(Keep the start room, and be sure to add an end room!) places.put("start", "You are in a large room.");
         places.put("middle", "You are in another room."); // you are welcome to change this, it's just an example!

-        // What movements are possible between locations?
+        // TODO: What movements are possible between locations?
+Add an array here for each room!
         // There should be one key for every key in places above.
         String[] startMoves = {"start", "middle"}; // TODO: fix this to be a different set of rooms that you can move to. moves.put("start", startMoves);